-Children are excluded from care when parents fail to assist in behavior modification plans, MIAT's, or when behavior is extremely unusual.
-This unusual behavior poses a direct threat to harm self or others.
+Children are excluded from care when parents fail to assist in behavior modification plans, MAIT's, or when behavior is extremely unusual.
 A child having a really difficult day that causes an injury requiring medical assistance may be sent home.
 The CYS Coordinator or designee must approve any child being sent home.
 Parent conferences will be conducted.
 A MIAT Team meeting may be required.